English Lang & Cltr (ELCP)

 ELCP 040 COMMUNITY SERVICE (1 credit)

-Community activity helping with such programs as assisting in public and private schools, recycling programs, senior care facilities, community clean-up, clothing distribution and food distribution programs.
+Community activity helping with such programs as assisting in public and private schools, clothing distribution, community theater, abuse prevention, and food distribution programs.
 Minimum of 24 hours of service.
 May be repeated with different content.